 It seems these moments tend to surface whenever Eve stays the night with me.
 There's tension there.
 Possibly jealousy.
 Possibly unresolved feelings.
 And maybe something else entirely.

-Later, I remembered what day it was—the anniversary of her brother's death.
+Later, I remembered it was a painful anniversary for her family.

 That kind of grief doesn't ask permission.
 It shows up sideways.
 Defensive.
 Sharp.
 Unfair.